oracle/dbt-oracle/doc/source/user_guide/connection.rst

 shardingkey
 ^^^^^^^^^^^
-* Description - List of sharding keys to connect to shard
+* Description - List of sharding keys to connect to a shard

 supershardingkey
 ^^^^^^^^^^^^^^^^
-* Description - List of super-sharding keys to connect to shard
+* Description - List of super-sharding keys to connect to a shard

 cclass
 ^^^^^^